 Single Ingredient Products are the Best Value

-Although some companies claim that adding less nutrient-dense vegetables and fruits improves flavor, the main reason for making complex blends with these inexpensive ingredients is to lower cost.
-Although less nutrient-dense vegetables and fruits cost less, they tend to dilute the efficacy and nutritional-density of cereal grasses and alfalfa that are in the mixtures.
+Some products claim that adding less nutrient-dense vegetables and fruits improves flavor.
+The main reason for adding these inexpensive ingredients is to lower cost.
+Although these powders cost less, they dilute the nutrition of wheatgrass and alfalfa in the mixtures.

-These complex blends do not offer as much nutrition as a 100% cereal grass and alflafa from Pines, which are grown for maximum nutritional density.
+These complex blends do not offer as much nutrition as a 100% cereal grass and alfalfa from Pines.
+Pines grows these super greens for maximum nutritional density.
 Further, any green superfood packaged in plastic has lost nutritional value due to oxidation.
-Even so, if they contain whole food powders rather than extracted juice powders, they can provide additional fiber to the diet.
+Even so, hopefully the ingredients are at least whole food powders rather than extracted juice powders.
+Whole foods provide additional fiber to the diet.
 As Dr. Reuben clearly showed 40 years ago, a lack of fiber is linked to many diseases of Western civilization.
 Whole food superfoods help offset a the damage caused by the low-fiber diets.
 They help to prevent the diseases Dr. Reuben outlined through his outstanding cross-cultural research in “The Save Your Life Diet.”